francisanokye/SEARCH-ID-MODEL/README.md

 # SEARCH-ID MODEL

 This repository contains the code to reproduce the main results of the manuscript [Dynamic Response to Omicron Spread Under Structured Alert Levels: A Compartmental Analysis of Newfoundland and Labrador's Public Health Strategy](https://).
-All the experiments were run in the R programming language using the [pomp](https://kingaa.github.io/pomp/install.html) and [macpan2](https://github.com/canmod/macpan2) packages (1.6 GHz Dual-Core Intel Core i5, 8 GB memory) on a MacBook Air computer.
+All the experiments were run in the R programming language using the [pomp](https://kingaa.github.io/pomp/install.html) and [macpan2](https://github.com/canmod/macpan2) packages on 1.6 GHz Dual-Core Intel Core i5, 8 GB memory MacBook Air computer.

 - **CDC_models.ipynb**: It contains the code used to compile the predictions of the models submitted to the CDC.
 The dataset required to run this script was not included due to the size, but it is publicly available.